-You will learn to safely and skilfully create wide range of delicious quality dishes including: super starters, mouth-watering mains and delicious desserts.
-You will learn to make informed decisions about food and nutrition in order to be able to feed yourself and others affordably and nutritiously.
-You will learn about cereals, fruit and vegetables, sugars, dairy, fats, meat, fish and vegetarian alternatives.
-You will be interested in where they come from, their value and health in the diet and their working characteristics.
-Time will be spent conducting edible experiments to understand the changes that occur during preparation and cooking.
+You will learn to create wide range of delicious quality dishes, safely and skilfully.
+You will learn to make informed decisions about ingredients, food choices and nutrition in order to be able to feed yourself and others affordably and nutritiously.
+You will learn about cereals, fruit and vegetables, sugars, dairy, fats, meat, fish and vegetarian alternatives: where they come from, their value in the diet and their working characteristics.
+We will also conduct edible experiments to understand the changes that occur during preparation and cooking.
 You will also study the role of the main nutrients in our diet, their sources, function and deficiency diseases.
-Your studies will help you to understand the huge challenges that we face globally to supply the world with nutritious and safe food.
+Your studies should help you to understand the huge challenges that we face globally to supply the whole world with nutritious safe food, whilst protecting our environment.

 In Year 10 you will undertake a series of practice projects, learning how to design, study theory and acquire new practical skills.
-In Year 11 you will be asked to conduct a practical scientific food investigation and report, assessing your knowledge, skills and understanding of the scientific principles behind a dish worth 15%.
-You will also be challenged to plan, prepare, cook and present a menu assessing your knowledge, skills and understanding planning, preparing, cooking and presenting the food worth 35%.
-The remaining 50% will be assessed via a single written or electronic exam.
+In Year 11 you will be asked to conduct a scientific food investigation and report, worth 15%.
+You will also be set a task to plan, prepare, cook, and present dishes, worth 35%.
+The remaining 50% will be assessed through a single exam.